 For doing this task accurately one should be literate enough about electrical installations and multimeter functionalities.
 We don’t want you to be an expert and have standard electrician’s multimeters but sometimes lack of knowledge may be disastrous.
-Electrical and tools safety equipment are must keep things when we have to work on live electric circuits e.g 220v/ 440v AC.
+Electrical and tools safety equipment are a must keep things when we have to work on live electric circuits e.g 220v/ 440v AC.

 Check outlet physically